I love bone broth. It nourishes my body and my soul. I didn’t used to love the taste of it by itself but now I crave it.

 - 2 tablespoons black peppercorns

 - 2 gallons filtered water

-- Preheat oven to 450°F. Place bones, carrots, onion, and garlic on a rimmed baking sheet and roast for 40 minutes, occasionally tossing the contents.
+- Preheat oven to 450°F. Place bones, onion, and garlic on a rimmed baking sheet and roast for 40 minutes, occasionally tossing the contents.

 - Add the roasted bones, garlic and vegetables into a pot along with any juices.
 Add bay leaves, parsley, celery, apple cider vinegar to pot.
 Cover with water.

 - Let the mixture sit at room temperature for 30 minutes.
 This will allow the apple cider vinegar to draw nutrients out from the bones.